 I was almost shivering in anticipation as Brock reached into his pocket and removed a flat, shiny object.
 I’m sure the stupid grin on my face looked absolutely ridiculous, but I didn’t care.
 He dropped the object into my sweaty hand, held out in expectation.
 “That’s the Boulder Badge, an official Pokémon League gym badge.”

 I looked at the piece of metal.
 It was silver, and shaped like a jewel.
-A pin on the back enabled it to be attached any sort of fabric or badge case lining.
-Hands still shaking, I affixed it to a white piece of fabric that hung from my belt.
-I had brought it along for just such a reason.
+Hands still shaking, I affixed it via a pin on the back to a white piece of fabric hanging from my belt that I had brought it along for just such an occasion.

-“You get eight more of those,” Brock continued, “and you can challenge the Elite Four.
+“You get seven more of those,” Brock continued, “and you can challenge the Elite Four.
 That’s quite a ways away though.”

 I laughed and shook his hand, thanking him profusely.